GaiaNet-AI/docs/docs/node-guide/install_uninstall.md

 curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash
 ```

 The GaiaNet node will be installed in your `$HOME/gaianet` folder by default.
-If you want to install gaianet in a different directory, you will can use `curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash -s --  --base <Path> ` to specify where you want to install GaiaNet.
+If you want to install gaianet in a different directory, you can use `curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash -s --  --base <Path> ` to specify where you want to install GaiaNet.
 Once you use `--base`

 ### Install the specific version of GaiaNet Node

-If you want to install a particular GaiaNet node version, run the following command line.
+If you want to install a particular GaiaNet node version, change the version number in the following command line.

 ```
 curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/v0.1.1/install.sh' | bash